Making skis that focus on turns is something the brand has never done before | LINE

 The heart of LINE: All-Terrain Freestyle

-The BLEND maintains the same flex and feel, but the nose has been widened by 1mm to make butter tricks easier to perform.
-In addition, both tips of the ski have been rounded, making it easier to enter tricks and allowing for deeper butter tricks.
+The "BLEND" maintains its flex and feel while widening the nose by 1mm to make butter tricks easier.
+Furthermore, rounding both ends of the ski not only makes it easier to initiate tricks but also allows for deeper butter tricks.

 The Tom Wallisch Pro skis have been reshaped by widening the nose by 1mm and the tail by 4mm, improving stability and spin performance.
 All All-Terrain Freestyle skis feature 2mm wide x 2.5mm high edges and a 1.7mm thick running surface for superior durability